ysig/stylegan2-ADAxCLIP/README.md

 A simple notebook inspired by that of https://twitter.com/advadnoun : https://colab.research.google.com/drive/1NCceX2mbiKOSlAd_o7IU7nA9UskKN5WR?usp=sharing to imagine pictures from sentences based on a model (defined on the Stylegan2-ada architecture and the CLIP model)

-Structuring this as a python program (cli) is on its way.
+Structuring this as a python program with a c.l.i. is on its way.

 # Citations